kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 22**
         1. ### **Hint**
+        A program is running automatically at regular intervals from **cron**, the time-based job scheduler.
+Look in `/etc/cron.d/` for the configuration and see what command is being executed.

         2. ### **Solution**
             - First ssh into the host server as the user `bandit22`